Cuisine Of Indonesia

 All derivatives of the main national dishes include seafood, traditional rice, spices, corn, sweet potatoes, and breadfruit.
 Widespread salads.
 It should be noted rice wine - one of the national drinks - and, of course, a real black coffee.
 The Islands of the Indonesian archipelago is rightly called the spice Islands.
 Black and white pepper, tamarind, cloves, nutmeg, cinnamon, hot red or green peppers, peanuts, ginger, soy, garlic - mandatory components of the hot spices that the locals use in their kitchen.

 Throughout the year, Indonesia amazing abundance of tropical and subtropical fruits and vegetables.
 Some fruits, such as mangos or watermelons are seasonal, but bananas, apples, papayas, pineapples, oranges and other can be eaten all year round.
-In General, in Indonesia are very fond of products of natural origin – for example, coconuts, palm hearts, mangoes and breadfruit.
+In General, in Indonesia are very fond of products of natural origin, e.g., coconuts, the palm heart, mangoes and breadfruit.

 Traditionally food is served on a banana leaf and right hand but only the right hand (the left hand is considered "unclean").
 Before and after meals, hand washed in a special vessel with water and a slice of lemon.
 For Europeans, usually served with a spoon and fork but not a knife.